This topic describes exporting a group of tables from PostgreSQL database to Microsoft SQL Server database in Database Tour.

 • Exporting open datasets (you can use SQL queries results or a mix of queries and tables)

 1. Open multiple SQL windows, type SQL queries there and execute them to open data.
-Open needed tables too and switch to Data page.
+Open needed tables too and switch to their Data pages.

 2. Choose Tools | Export Data | Open Datasets... menu.